Experimenting with new designs

 A list of practical needs had to be met.
 Expeditioners needed to be able to repair structures by replacing exterior panels.
 Guy wires had to be eliminated from the design.
 The buildings had to be more economical, efficient and achieve a high standard of services and fire safety.

 The first design was a fibreglass panelled, igloo-shaped building.
 This design was used for the Davis Biology Building.
 The curved shape was difficult to fabricate and, in terms of the internal space, the design was inefficient.
 It also did not improve on previous designs to combat snowdrift accumulation.

-A 1976 experiment, involving a return to timber panels sheeted with 'Hardifiex' and coated with a plastic resin, produced the Davis Power House, the Casey Trades Workshop, the Mawson Science Building (Wombat) and the Mawson Transmitter Building.
-Unfortunately, the panels were very heavy and again, designers failed to appreciate thermal insulation needs and water vapour characteristics, resulting in such things as the use of an aluminium window frame, which grew a thick coating of frost in the antarctic cold.
+In 1976, a second experiment returned to the use timber panels.
+The panels were sheeted with Hardifiex and coated with a plastic resin.
+This design was used for the Davis Power House, Casey Trades Workshop, Mawson Science Building (Wombat), and the Mawson Transmitter Building.
+The panels were heavy to transport and the designers didn't factor in the thermal insulation needs and water vapour issues that are characteristic of the Antarctic environment.
+Features such as aluminium window frames produced a thick coating of frost in the cold.

 Drifting snow was a challenge for station design.
 Buildings could be buried by it.
 Engineers studying photographs of buildings at Davis, noticed that the sides of some buildings were swept clear of snow, by the wind.
 Antarctic winds are strong and consistent in their direction.
 The engineers realised that buildings could be oriented parallel to the prevailing wind, rather than across it, to clear the snowdrift.
 A group of buildings could be arranged parallel to the wind direction (and to each other) so that access between buildings would stay clear of snow.